-Applications for Spring 2017 are now closed.
+Applications for Fall 2017 are CLOSED!

 Thanks for your interest in The B-Side!